 If you had a severe skin reaction in the past, you could have a very serious reaction

 if you use any type of estrogen or progestogen (patch, tablet, cream, etc.) again

 Do not use Estalis Continuous if you have:

-cancer of the breast or uterus (womb) or any other oestrogen dependent cancer, or
+cancer of the breast or uterus (womb) or any other estrogen dependent cancer, or you

 blood clots in your blood vessels, now or in the past.
 You may have had painful inflammation